nasriblack/SoftBussBookingBack1.1/README.md

   - [X] Understand the topic of the socket.IO
   - [X] Make an example chat with 2 people !
 - [X] Fix the .env prb => .env is existing on .gitignore but it exist on stages changes
+- [X] Find a way how to work with websocket in different file
+- [X] Find a github project using socket.IO

 ---